Sam-Mucyo/music262/docs/notebook/v1notebook.md

 *   Implement handlers for incoming RPCs (`handle_ping_request`, `handle_music_request`).
 *   Implement logic to broadcast commands to all peers when a user initiates an action (`user_action` function), potentially scheduling the local action based on estimated latencies.

 These initial concepts laid the foundation for the peer-to-peer synchronization mechanism.
-The next part will discuss the implementation efforts, the inevitable challenges encountered when translating these ideas into working code, and the refinements made during Milestones 3 and 4.

 # Part 5: Peer-to-Peer Implementation and Challenges